oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

         )
       )

-Net Service Names may also be defined in a directory server.

-Given a Net Service Name, node-oracledb Thin mode can connect using the following code:
+You can connect in node-oracledb Thin mode by passing the TNS Alias "sales" (case insensitive) as the ``connectString`` value using the following code:

 .. code-block:: javascript